Spain Buying Guide

 Viewing trip

-Online research is a great place to start but this convenience can’t replicate the tangible and emotional insight you gain from physically visiting the property and exploring the surrounding area – from testing the shower to walking to the shops.
+Online research is a great place to start, but this convenience can’t replicate the tangible and emotional insight you gain from physically visiting a property and exploring the surrounding area – from testing the shower to walking to the shops.

-With your search refined, it’s time to head to Spain on a viewing trip, meet the local estate agents and view properties.
-Whether you want to be walked through the process by your agent or want to do it independently, these tips will help make it a success.
+With your search refined, it’s time to head to Spain on a viewing trip.
+Whether you want to be walked through the process by your agent or want to do it independently, these tips will help make it a success:

 · Do your research: Maximise your time on your trip by using Google Streetview before you travel to rule out properties that lack curb appeal.

 · Don’t rush: Plan to spend at least three days on your trip.
-When you’re not viewing properties you will have enough time to explore the local area, speak to the locals and visit the amenities – and remember: you can always return for another viewing trip.
+When you’re not viewing properties, you will have enough time to explore the local area, speak to the locals and visit the amenities – and remember, you can always return for another trip.

-· Avoid peak season: Avoid expensive flights, hotels, and crowds of tourists by visiting in the off-season to see what the area’s like when the tourists leave.
+· Avoid peak season: Avoid expensive flights, hotels, and crowds by visiting in the off-season to see what the area’s like when the tourists leave.
 You might also be able to negotiate a better price as demand will be lower.
-Check Spain's public holiday calendar, so you don’t turn up and everything’s shuttered.
+Check Spain's public holiday calendar so you don’t turn up and everything’s shuttered.

 · Find a local estate agent: This local property expert will help you find properties to view that match your budget and requirements – so you don’t waste any time.